Ubud Story Walks

 You Might Also Like: 12 Best Hotels in Ubud [Updated 2024]

-7. Terima Kasih (Thank You)
+7. Terima Kasih (Thank You in Balinese)

 While not a traditional greeting, saying Terima Kasih (thank you) is essential in everyday interactions.
 Whether you’re thanking someone for a service, a favor, or simply showing appreciation, Terima Kasih is a key part of Balinese etiquette.